Does anyone truly enjoy waking up at 5:00 in the morning to go to work every day?

-They are so easy to put together.
+They are so easy to put together, and a fun way to mix up your typical egg routine in the morning.
 Best of all, they’re perfectly portable, and less messy than a typical breakfast sandwich – everything is tucked away in an edible cup.

 Line a muffin tin with your favorite sliced sandwich bread.
 Wrap some lip-smacking bacon on the inside, sprinkle some cheese on top, and drop an egg in the center.
 Bake until they are set to your liking.

 You can eat them right away, or refrigerate them and heat them in the microwave for a few seconds while you’re rushing around getting ready to go to work.